Housing and property

-We have a stock of 22 almshouses in Sawston which are managed for us by King Street Housing Society, based in Cambridge.
-The properties comprise six 1-bedroomed, fourteen 2-bedroomed and two 3-bedroomed houses.
+We have a stock of 24 almshouses in Sawston which are managed for us by Hundred Houses, based in Cambridge.
+The properties comprise six 1-bedroomed, sixteen 2-bedroomed and two 3-bedroomed houses.
 Each one is available as temporary accommodation, generally for up to three years.

 Sawston residents and those with strong connections to the village are eligible to apply for JHC almshouses even if they are already on the SCDC waiting list.

 JHC does not hold a waiting list so when a property becomes available it is advertised within the village.

 Posters can usually be found in the Post Office, Council Offices, at the various schools in the village, Mary’s Greengrocers, Owl Cafe, Budgen’s notice board, via SCDC and at our offices.
 A notice will also be published on this website and on our Facebook page.

 Then simply ring our office for an application form.